RealDoigt/General-Purpose-Shell/doc/spec.md

 ## Functions

-Functions are variables.
-They work exactly the same as regular variables but they can also be used with the `void` type, which is a fake type not usable with other kinds of variables, to indicate that the function returns nothing when it is called.
+Functions are not variables.
+However, they bear great similarities with variables but they can also be used with the `void` type, which is a fake type not usable with true variables. `void` is used to indicate that the function returns nothing when it is called.

 `int() getFour => 4;`

 Functions usually require the function code to be enclosed within curly brackets (`{}`) after the assign operator.
-In single-line functions which return a value, the assignment operator (`=`) and the curly brackets can be omitted.
+In single-line functions which return a value, the assign operator (`=`) and the curly brackets can be omitted.

+A function signature is anything part of the function code which is before the the assign operator.
+A function body is anything after the `=`.
+Those are terms that should be used for related errors as well as in documentation about GPS.

 ### Parameters

+Parameters are variables declared inside the parentheses of the function signature.
+These variables hold a copy of the value that was passed to the function when it was called.
+Read below for exceptions.

+Parameters may have more than one modifier.
+The order of the modifiers is unimportant, but they need to be before the type.

 #### Static